Royals vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded 56 hits with eight doubles, a triple, eight home runs and 14 walks.
-He has driven in 26 runs with four stolen bases.
+- Thomas has nine doubles, a triple, eight home runs, 15 walks and 26 RBI (57 total hits).
+He has stolen four bases.

-- Thomas has picked up at least one hit in 11 straight games.
-In his last 10 games he is hitting .310 with two doubles, four home runs, three walks and eight RBI.
+- Thomas has recorded at least one hit in 12 straight games.
+During his last 10 outings he is batting .317 with three doubles, three home runs, four walks and seven RBI.

 Thomas Recent Games